 Jaisy Muhammad Fatih

 Hello.
 I am Jaisy Muhammad Fatih.
-I like writing and having discussion
+I am the student of SMK Telkom Bandung majoring in Access Network Engineering Program.
+In my leisure I like writing and having discussion of any issue or topic, especially history.

-My life motto is: “Dream it and then work for it until the destiny comes to me”.
+My life motto is: “Dream a great dream and then work hard to achieve it.”